jonnymind/SIRPAS/Books/Base_System.md

 The character tries to acquire the control of the defendant mind.
 On success, the defendant is unable to act until.
 To keep holding the target, the attacker must continue to use this attack with + 3 modifier against it at each turn.
-When this manoeuvre is used against a blocked target, diminishing return is not applied on either side.
+When this maneuver is used against a blocked target, diminishing return is not applied on either side.

 The attacker must keep using this attack once per turn and can’t move or perform